AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_4/Final_Project.md

 5) Your program must be created by you and/or your peers.
 Plagiarizing code will not be accepted.
 6) You must **comment** out your code where appropriate.
 7) You must have an explanation of the purpose of your program at the beginning of your program.
-8) Your program should include, but not lmited to: *variables, arrays/ arrayList, nested iterations, loops, Boolean logic, constructors, toString*
+8) Your program should include, but not limited to: *variables, arrays/ arrayList, nested iterations, loops, Boolean logic, constructors, toString*
 9) The program must work and be relatively bug-free in order to get full credit.